Walter Aston, 4th Lord Aston of Forfar

-Biography

-In 1714, he succeeded his father as Lord Aston of Forfar in the peerage of Scotland.
+In 1714, he succeeded his father as Lord Aston of Forfar in the Peerage of Scotland.
 Despite the title, they were a Staffordshire family whose seat was at Tixall.

+Marriage and family

+He married, about 1 October 1698, Lady Mary Howard (d.
+23 May 1723), daughter of Lord Thomas Howard and Mary Savile, and sister of Thomas Howard, 8th Duke of Norfolk and Edward Howard, 9th Duke of Norfolk.
+Together, they had five sons and six daughters, most of whom died in infancy: